CaskAle/summit-pi-project/TJBot-setup-notes.md

 The instructions setting up and using the Raspberry Pi as a TJBot are found in the [README.md](https://github.com/ibmtjbot/tjbot/blob/master/bootstrap/README.md) file.
 This file can be found in the "~/Desktop/tjbot/bootstrap" directory once the setup has completed.

 - Use ssh to connect to your device and run the following command to begin the TJBot setup:

    `curl -sL http://ibm.biz/tjbot-bootstrap | sudo sh -`

    This kicks off an install script that will ask several questions.
 In most cases, you should just accept the defaults.
 However, in a few cases, described below, you may want to deviate from the default:

-  - **Hostname**:
+  **Hostname:**
   As previosly mentioned, due to the large number of Raspberry Pis that will be on your network, be sure you have a unique hostname for your device.

-  - **Quad 9 Nameservers**:
+  **Quad 9 Nameservers:**
   The Quad 9 nameservers (9.9.9.9) are IBM owned and maintained nameservers that focus on security and privacy.
 No harm in using them, your choice.

-  - **nodejs**:
+  **nodejs:**
   Answer **Y** when asked if you would like to install a newer version of Node.js.
 The Node.js that is pre installed on the Raspberry Pi OS does not work properly with the latest tjbot libraries.

-  - **Install Location**:
+  **Install Location:**
   All of the instructions and scripts for the TJBot recipes expect to find the TJBot code in the default location.
 It is definitely best to accept the default here.

-  - **LED / Sound Conflict**:
+  **LED / Sound Conflict:**
   You should answer **No** to this question.
 Keep in mind that you will need to run the LED based recipes and the speaker based recipes separately.
 The LED and the 3.5mm speaker jack do not work well together.
-The resolution of this issue is documented in the [Raspberry Pi 4 LED Bug](#raspberry-pi-4-led-bug) section.
+The resolution of this issue is documented in the [Speaker Not Working](#speaker-not-working) section.

-  - **Do not run the Hardware tests when asked**:
+  **Hardware Tests:**
-  Due to the LED/Speaker issue as well as a need to update the tjbot libraries will result in test failure.
-There are instructions for running them in the [Perform Hardware Tests](#perform-hardware-tests) section once the TJBot libraries have been updated.
+  **Optional but recommended**.
+If you choose not to run them now, there are instructions for running them later in the [Perform Hardware Tests](#perform-hardware-tests) section.

 ## TJBot Special Notes